junxit/us-congress-bills-112/metadata.md

 - 2012-06-05 — Mr. Berg moved to suspend the rules and pass the bill, as amended.
 - 2012-06-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3448-3449)
 - 2012-06-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3448-3449)
+- 2012-06-06 — Received in the Senate and Read twice and referred to the Committee on Finance.